 This means that the final date by which an employer needs to agree with their employee and ensure they place them on furlough is 10 June.
-Employers will have until 31 July to make any claims in respect of the period to 30 June."
+Employers will have until 31 July to make any claims in respect of the period to 30 June."3

-The Government will taper the level of grant provided through the job retention scheme.
-Employers will be asked to contribute a share, increasing over time, ensuring individuals continue to receive 80% of salary for the time they are not able to work.
+The Government is tapering the level of grant provided through the job retention scheme.
+Employers are asked to contribute a share, increasing over time, ensuring individuals continue to receive 80% of salary for the time they are not able to work.
 The employer will be responsible for paying an employee's wages whilst they are in work.

-The Coronavirus Job Retention Scheme has been extended until 30th September 2021.
+The Coronavirus Job Retention Scheme ended 30th September 2021.